farhanh/Google-Cloud-Vision-API/README.md

 ```
 POST https://vision.googleapis.com/v1/images:annotate?key=YOUR_API_KEY
 ```
-we are just testing these API in Google Vision API [console](https://developers.google.com/apis-explorer/?hl=en_GB#p/vision/v1/) therefore we can work without authentication.
+Since we are just testing these API on Google Vision API [console](https://developers.google.com/apis-explorer/?hl=en_GB#p/vision/v1/) therefore we can work without authentication.

 #### Body
 The body of your POST request contains a JSON object of type AnnotateImageRequest, such as: